jackiedallas/jdx-software/src/content/blog/why-im-not-selling-you-ai.md

 We're living in the middle of an "AI for everything" boom.
 SaaS platforms across industries are throwing AI into their products with promises of effortless productivity.
 But while the hype is loud, the substance is often lacking.
 The result?
 Tools that feel more like toys than real solutions.
 They miss the point: documentation isn't about flashy features—it's about clarity, compliance, and continuity.

-The real problem isn't a lack of AI—it's a lack of proper Standard Operating Procedures (SOPs).
-And the data proves it.
-According to research by IDC, **68% of companies** report that poor documentation costs them more than 21 hours per week in lost productivity¹.
-In healthcare alone, inadequate SOPs contribute to **over 400,000 preventable deaths annually** in the US according to Johns Hopkins studies².
-The financial sector sees **$3.1 trillion in operational losses** yearly, with poor process documentation being a leading factor per McKinsey Global Institute research³.
+Poor documentation is a major drag on productivity: [research shows it accounts for over 21% of workers' time](https://rgsjpa.org/digital-document-efficiency/), and [McKinsey reports knowledge workers lose nearly 2 hours per day just gathering information](https://www.mckinsey.com/capabilities/operations/our-insights/breaking-operational-barriers-to-peak-productivity).
+In U.S. healthcare, [medical errors tied to inadequate systems and processes contribute to at least 250,000 deaths annually](https://time.com/4316818/leading-cause-of-death-medical-errors/), making it the [third leading cause of death](https://www.hopkinsmedicine.org/news/newsroom/news-releases/2023/07/report-highlights-public-health-impact-of-serious-harms-from-diagnostic-error-in-us).
+And in finance, McKinsey estimates as much as $3 trillion in annual value is lost due to operational inefficiencies—including poorly documented workflows.

 ## SOPs: The Universal Business Challenge